Zekai-Kostik/python-project/README.md

-tihs repository for my python-project
+This repository for my python-project